Intergroup Service and Vacant Positons

 The groups are the powerhouse of Alcoholics Anonymous, and all related service committees, boards and officers exist primarily to serve them.
 Thus, the aim of Intergroup is to support the groups in the common purpose of carrying the AA message to the still suffering alcoholic and, by using their combined strength and unity, to develop and maintain good relations with all organisations in the community.

-Public Information Liaison Officer - 2 years sobriety required
+Employment Liaison Officer - 2 years sobriety required

 General guidelines applying to all Intergroup PLOs include keeping informed via